A character has an expert-level understanding of magical theory and applications — too bad they can't use the magic themselves.

 - My Little Pony: Friendship Is Magic:

 - Sunburst.
-While he is indeed a unicorn and can cast spells, his magic skills are on the level of common people.
+While he is indeed a unicorn and can cast spells, his magic skills are on the level of common unicorns, unable to match the power that prodigies like Twilight Sparkle and Starlight Glimmer were born with.
 Yet, his knowledge is far greater, and he considers it an embarrassment that he can't actually use that knowledge.
 However, Sunburst saves the day in "The Crystalling - Part 2" with his magic knowledge — he identifies the exact combination of obscure spells needed to avert the wintery apocalypse, though he has to rely on others to cast them.

 - Meadowbrook is an earth pony, and as such lacks the ability to cast spells or use active magic.
 However, much like Zecora, she's an accomplished herbologist and alchemist, and gained legendary status due to her ability to cure any ailment, magic or mundane, that she encountered.
 She's also evidently well-versed in unicorn magic, as shown when she's able to tell that a newly devised experimental spell would be able to work successfully after briefly reviewing its written form.